This Home & Away deal is 'ideal' for exploring Rhineland.

 Burg Eltz, 30 km from Zell

 For example, the VRM pass is valid from Zell and centred on Koblenz.
-It allows up to 5 people to travel for 1 day on rail and bus for about 22 Euro or for 3 consecutive days on rail and bus for about 43 Euro total, less than 3 Euro per day.
+It allows up to 5 people to travel for 1 day on rail and bus for about 25 Euro.

 To the west, the VRT pass is centred on Trier and the 1 day price is similar.
 Conveniently, Zell and nearby Bullay station are on the border of the VRM and VRT passes.

 Including these 2 regions and much more is the der-takt pass, valid for all Rhineland and Saarland.
-Costs 22 Euro per day for the first person plus extra people for only 4 Euro each.
+Costs approx 25 Euro per day for the first person plus extra people for only 4 Euro each.

-National day passes are another possibility and are often much cheaper than point to point tickets.
+National day passes are another possibility and are often much cheaper than point to point tickets (but you can't ride IC and ICE trains).

 * Cologne and Aachen